Aliso Creek Voice Over Workshop Classes

-Character voices are also used in television commercials that use either traditional or 3-D animation.
-Old favorites like Tony the Tiger or the Pillsbury Doughboy and the ubiquitous Raid Bugs are early examples.
-With the use of 3-D animation toasters and dishwashers can now move and talk.
-And radio uses character voices in the classic "partner read" theater-of-the -mind commercials: George Washington talking to Martha Washing about the Presidents Day Sale for example.
+Character voices are also used in television commercials that use animation.
+Old favorites like Tony the Tiger or the Pillsbury Doughboy and the ubiquitous Raid Bugs are examples.
+And radio uses character voices in the "partner read" commercials: George Washington talking to Martha Washing about the Presidents Day Sale for example.

 internet animation voice overs

 A whole new universe of animation is opening up on the internet.
-A technology called Flash Animation is used to create low bandwidth scalable resolution cartoons.
-This technology is most often seen in the greeting cards that have animated characters.
-In addition the internet has opened many venues for animated shorts such as Atom Films, You Tube and Live Video.
-Not a lot of money in this yet but a great way to get experience and credits.
+A technology called Flash Animation is used to create low bandwidth cartoons.
+This is most often seen in the greeting cards that have animated characters.
+And the internet has many venues for animated shorts such as You Tube.

 so how do I get work in animation?

-There's a saying in the animation business that you need thirty voices and you'll actually use three.
+There's a saying in the animation business that you need thirty voices but you'll actually use three.
 It means that you need many voices.
-You say you do a pirate and a robot?
-EVERYONE does a pirat and a robot!
-You can do a Southern Dialect?
-So can every school kid.
 So work on developing lots of different voices and dialects.

 And give these voices names and personalities.
-Pay attention to Homer's personality and how he reacts to the other characters.
+Pay attention to the character's personality and how he reacts to the other characters.
 Remember animation performance is voice acting.
 So work on portraying emotions and attitudes with your voice.
-Keep track of your characters on a character list.
+Keep track of your characters with a character list.

-You should take animation voice over classes until you and your instructors feel that you are skilled enough to compete in your area.
+You should take animation voice over classes to perfect the skills needed to compete in your area.
 Then you need to create a professional animation demo.
-The voice-over demo and your character list are the calling cards in the world of animation.
+The voice-over demo and your character list are your calling cards in the world of animation.

-Once you have a top-notch demo you should send it to production companies and advertising agencies in your area.
-You should also enclose a cover letter introducing yourself and a resume of any voice-over experience that you have.
-If you have no experience just leave the resume out--it won't be missed.
+Send your demo to production companies and advertising agencies in your area.
+Enclose a cover letter introducing yourself and a resume of any voice-over experience that you have.

 To do this you need a voice over home recording studio.
 You'll do most of your auditions and much of your work from home.
-The good news is that you can compete all over the world for jobs.
+The good news is that you can compete for jobs all over the world.